Non-no

 Non-no (ノン－ノ, non-no) is a Japanese women's fashion and lifestyle magazine published by Shueisha.
 The magazine is headquartered in Tokyo.

 Men's Non-no, targeted for a male demographic, was first published in 1987.

 History

 The magazine was established as a fortnightly in 1971.
 The first issue appeared in February 1971.
+Its title derives from the Ainu word for "flower."
 Like CanCam, non-no has a comparatively longer history than other Japanese fashion magazines e.g. Cawaii!, Olive, and so forth.
 The magazine targets teens and young women in their early 20s.

-Instead of focusing on gossip, Non-no and another women's magazine, An An provide their readers with materials with the aim of developing their self-identity.
+Instead of focusing on gossip, Non-no and another women's magazine, An An, provide their readers with materials with the aim of developing their self-identity.

 On 25 May 1987 Shueisha launched the magazine's male counterpart, Men's Non-no.

 In 1978 the circulation of Non-no was 850,000 copies.
 In year 2006, the magazine sold 440,870 copies.